MikeBishop/http-layering/draft-bishop-http-layering.md

 ## Message Framing and Request Metadata

-Each request and response contains metadata about the message (headers) and an optional body.
-Since underlying transports provide only a bytestream or message abstraction for each request, each HTTP mapping must define a way to separate the components of a message and package the metadata into this projection.
+Any protocol defines how the semantics of the protocol are mapped onto the wire in a transport.
+Most transports are either bytestreams or message-based, meaning that higher-layer concepts must be laid out in a reasonable structure within the stream or message.
+Each HTTP request and response contains metadata about the message (headers) and an optional body.

 ### HTTP/1.x and Text-Based Headers